ionic-team/vscode-ionic/roadmap.md

 # Roadmap

+- When adding Capacitor check if www exists and if it doesnt but dist does then set `webDir` to dist
+- When adding ios platform or android platform be sure to run sync as second step
+- If there is no build step then rather than running `npx undefined` just skip it
 - If "The bundledWebRuntime configuration option has been deprecated.
 Can be safely deleted." then remove option

 - Run ios - "no devices" error is xcode missing.
 Show "To run you'll need XCode installed.
 Do you want to install it?"